HarryLuUMN/scholawrite-vis/readme.md

 ## Project Structure

 - visualization: source code for the visual analytical tool
-- inference: source code for the computational experiments of LLM scientific writing
+- experiments: source code for the computational experiments of LLM scientific writing
+    - inference: source code for the computational experiments for LLM writing intent prediction
+    - writing: source code for the computational experiments for LLM simulated writing process
 - analyses: source code for the computational experiments for data analyses

 ## Run this project